It’s official now. We’re facing a significantly limited supply of red noses this Halloween despite the soaring sales of clown masks and costumes.

 Certain retailers, such as Target, have gone as far as pulling all clown costumes off their shelves after they successfully sold most of their clown-related merchandise.

-Several school districts have decided to ban signs of Halloween all together, but many educational institutions nationwide still allow their students to step out of character on this day.
-However, some costumes can be offensive by perpetuating racial, cultural, religious, and gender stereotypes, and students are reminded to choose carefully before dressing up and entering Halloween venues this year.
+Several school districts have decided to ban signs of Halloween altogether, but many educational institutions nationwide still allow their students to step out of character on this day.
+Some costumes can be offensive though by perpetuating racial, cultural, religious, and gender stereotypes, so students are reminded to choose carefully before dressing up and entering Halloween venues this year.

 What to dress up as in times of Halloween bans?

-In order to help students navigate through these difficult times, one Canadian university brainstormed and declared which costumes are too offensive and NOT TO BE WORN this Halloween.
+In order to help students navigate through good Halloween ethics, one Canadian university brainstormed and declared which costumes are too offensive and NOT TO BE WORN this Halloween.